 Architectural lighting profiles and systems

 Using suspended direct/indirect luminaires creates comfortable working conditions as it is much more visually attractive.
-Being able to dim the lighting or even control the amount of upward and downward light separately is a useful feature which also contributes to the general well-being of the workforce.
+Being able to dim the office lights or even control the amount of upward and downward light separately is a useful feature which also contributes to the general well-being of the workforce.

-Suspended lighting lends itself perfectly to bespoke solutions when lighting unusually shaped spaces or listed buildings with ceilings that can not be altered.
-Accurate lux levels can be achieved to illuminate specific furniture or reception islands by using bespoke rectangular shape profiles.
-This approach was used for the offices in the listed building at money.co.uk headquarters.
+Suspended lighting lends itself perfectly to bespoke solutions when lighting unusually shaped spaces or listed buildings with ceilings that cannot be altered.
+Accurate lux levels can be achieved to illuminate specific furniture or reception desks by using bespoke linear profiles.
+This approach was used for the offices and meeting rooms in the listed building at money.co.uk headquarters.

-By suspending the fittings at different lengths or mounting them at an angle you can create a visually striking scheme for open spaces such as atriums or reception areas.
-The suspended tubular luminaires in the reception of the Chancellor Building at the University of Bath is a great example of this creative approach.
+Suspend the fittings at different lengths or mount them at an angle and you can create a visually striking scheme for large open spaces such as atriums or reception areas.
+The suspended tubular luminaires in the reception of the Chancellor Building at the University of Bath is a great example of this creative approach to architectural lighting.

-Used in standard finishes, the suspended lighting can blend into architecture, but give it a splash of a colour it will stand out and create striking designs for everyone to talk about.
+Used in standard finishes, the suspended lighting can blend into architecture, but give it a splash of a colour or make it a part of the acoustic feature and it will stand out and create striking designs for everyone to talk about.